High Evolutionary Reading Order, 1966-Present: Herbert Wyndham

 The Acolytes pick up the Isotope E activity in the Savage Land and pursue the semi-devolved High Evolutionary who has become genetically unstable; the origin of Isotope E is revealed; the High Evolutionary and the Knights of Wundagore evacuate the Savage Land.

-1st appearances: Decay/Jacob Lashinski, Gargouille/Lavinia LeBlac, Projector/Zachary Williams
+1st appearance: Decay/Jacob Lashinski, Gargouille/Lavinia LeBlac, Projector/Zachary Williams

 Quicksilver #10 (1998)